llee454/jhsph-interview/docs/essay.md

-<center><h1>JHSPH Interview Response</h1></center>
+<center><h1>Johns Hopkins School of Public Health Coding Challenge</h1></center>

 <center>Larry D. Lee Jr.</center>

 <center>October 18, 2024</center>

-> Abstract: This technical note answers the questions presented in JHSPH's Coding Challenge.
+> Abstract: This technical note answers the questions presented in Johns Hopkins School of Public Health's (JHSPH) Coding Challenge.
 In this note, I review the mathematical theory behind combining datasets that use different stratifications and present code that combines these datasets.

 # Introduction

-This technical note answers the questions presented in JHSPH's Coding Challenge.
-In this note, I review the mathematical theory behind combining datasets that use different stratifications and present code that combines these datasets.
+This technical note answers the questions presented in Johns Hopkins School of Public Health's (JHSPH) Coding Challenge.
+This coding challenge consisted of two parts.
+The challenge provided four datasets that described the age distribution of Baltimore City residents and the prevalence rates of Gonorrhea, HIV, and heroin use across different age intervals.
+The first part of the coding challenge asked the interviewee to answer the following questions using the datasets:

+> "Using these four datasets, calculate the following quantities, or if they cannot be calculated exactly, explain why
+> 1. The ratio of gonorrhea rate to HIV diagnosis rate among people ages 25-44, and among people ages 45 or greater, in 2020
+> 2. The ratio of heroin use rate to HIV diagnosis rate among people ages 12 and older in 2020"

+The second part asked the interviewee to write a function that:

+> "... takes three datasets as inputs (two with rates per population and one with population) and returns the ratio of these rates by the most granular age brackets possible"

+In this note, I answer these questions and present R code that implements this function.
+Additionally, I review the mathematics behind data stratification and associated algorithms.

 # Mathematical Background